okta/okta-auth-js/README.md

 authClient.authStateManager.updateAuthState();
 ```

-This callback function receives the sdk instance as the first function parameter.
+This callback function receives the sdk instance as the first function parameter and [isPending](#authstatemanager) state as the second parameter.

 ##### `onAuthRequired`

-> :warning: DO NOT trigger `authClient.signIn()` in this callback.
-This callback is used inside the `login` method, call it again will trigger the protection logic to end the function.
+> :warning: DO NOT trigger `authClient.signInWithRedirect()` in this callback.
+This callback is used inside the `signInWithRedirect` method, call it again will trigger the protection logic to end the function.

 Callback function.
 Called when authentication is required.
-This callback is triggered when [signIn](#signinoptions) method execute the `browser-based OpenID Connect` flows.
+When this callback is avaliable, the provided flow is executed as an alternative of the default redirect signIn flow.

 This callback function receives the sdk instance as the first function parameter.